open-resources/dash_curriculum/_sources/part2/chapter7.md

-# Chapter 7: Wrangling data
+# Chapter 7: Wrangling Data

 ## What you will learn
 `Data wrangling` is the processing of `raw` data into a useable form.
 In this chapter we will explore data cleaning and filtering techniques to produce data useable in our dashbords.